Most people get at least 2 colds a year. You might also be one of the 1 in 5 Americans who come down with the flu.

 Time your flu vaccination to make it more effective.
 It will take two weeks for the protection to start.
 So get vaccinated in the early fall, before flu season begins.

 The vaccine won’t stop you from catching colds, but it guards against the flu strains that experts expect to be common that year.
-It can also make your symptoms milder if you do get sick.
+It can also make your symptoms of the flu milder if you do get sick.

 2. Sneezy Pal?
 Keep Your Distance